This blog may contain affiliate links. Read our disclosure policy for more info.

 The Santa Cruz Trek is one of the most beautiful treks in Peru and should be on your bucket list!
 In fact, it is said that the mountain from the Paramount Pictures logo can be seen on this trail!

 The Santa Cruz Trek begins near Huaraz.
-If you plan on doing a lot of trekking in Peru, heading to Huaraz is a must and the Santa Cruz it too!
+If you plan on doing a lot of trekking in Peru, heading to Huaraz is a must to acclimate first before attempting the Santa Cruz!

-You can book the Santa Cruz online in advance to secure your departure date with a repuatable tour operator.
+You can book the Santa Cruz online in advance to secure your departure date with a reputable tour operator.

 4. Huayhuash